-The mine produced 2.7Mlbs of uranium in 2008-09.
+The mine produced 2.7Mlb of uranium in 2008-09.
 Mining operations have been contracted to Karibib Mining and Construction Company.

-A stage-two expansion programme was completed in June 2009, which involved an investment of $50m to increase the mine's production to 3.7Mlbs/year.
+A stage-two expansion programme was completed in June 2009, which involved an investment of $50m to increase the mine's production to 3.7Mlb/year.

-Paladine has also commenced a bankable feasibility study for the stage-four expansion programme.
+The stage-three expansion completed in March 2012 increased the annual production to 5.2Mlb of U3O8.
+Paladine also started a bankable feasibility study for the stage-four expansion programme.